shikai-zhou/ip/docs/README.md

 `[E][Y] project meeting (at: Mon 2-4pm)`

+`Now you have NUMBER task(s) in the list.`

 ### `find` - Find a task in the list that matches a keyword
+A simple find function that lets you find tasks which have descriptions that matches your keyword.
+Find is case-sensitive.

 Example of usage: